garrardkitchen/resume/content/blog/principles.md

 ## [Premature optimization]()

-Avoid premature optimization (futile task until you've metrics to better inform you)
+Avoid premature optimization and all conversations relating to optimization until you know the facts.
+This will be futile until you've metrics to better inform you.

-I've hit his numerous times when planning microservices and bounded contexts, in particular, on green-field projects.
+I've hit this numerous times when planning for microservices and bounded contexts, in particular, on green-field projects.
 What should we include and where?
-Should we separate permissions away from users for instance?
+Should we separate claims away from users for instance?
+Will the demand for Claims be greater than for users?
 Who knows?!
 You don't until you have some metrics behind you.
-You can always merge microservices later.
+You can always merge or break them [microservices] up later.

-Another area that I believe this encompasses is splitting code across multiple files and folders.
-If it's a PoC or it's a sample piece of code, just keep it in one file.
-When it's the right time - moving out of PoC - then you should consider optimizing it.
+Another area that I believe this encompasses is splitting code up across multiple files and folders.
+If it's a PoC, a sample piece of code, or some thing that has a short shelf life, just keep it in one file.
+When it's the right time - moving out of PoC/other - then you can consider optimizing it.
 Up until then, it's a huge waste of time and effort.

 Architecture is a great example of when not to prematurely optimize.
-Architecture normally means cost.
-The more of something, to greater the cost.
-This could mean the difference between survival and total collapse startup!
-Adopting a guiding principle of being frugal at the outset, means you're always looking for the most cost-effective way of accomplishing your goal.
+Architecture normally equaates to cost.
+The more of something, the greater the cost.
+This could mean for a startup the difference between survival and demise.
+Adopting a guiding principle of being frugal from the outset, is a prudent and wise dicison.
+What this means is that you're always looking for the most cost-effective way of accomplishing your goal.
 So, if you don't know your demand, it means you opt for a single server instead of having a HA cluster of 3 master nodes and 5 worker nodes!
 Down from 8 servers to 1 which on a month by month basis during development and beta/early releases could mean the saving of thousands of pounds sterling.

-I've come across many startup organisations that have failed just because they ran out of funds early on.
+Sadly, I've come across a few startup that have failed just because they ran out of cash early on.
 It's a real shame for all involved.

 ## [Refactor]()

 ...refactor refactor

-Don't save up until the end of a piece of work ... you'll bound to miss something!
+Don't save up this until the end of a piece of work ... you're bound to miss something and possibly add to your team's tech debt.
+Plus, if it's a commit to a draft PR, you'll get your _ass_ chewed by your peers!

 TDD, DRY